 A national museum with a public collection of Australian opals is one of Lightning Ridge’s most famous attractions.
 The Australian Opal Centre allows visitors to learn more about Lightning Ridge’s black opal heritage, see these valuable stones up close, and buy various souvenirs.
 Come home with a precious, prehistoric stone to remind you of your visit to Australia’s opal fields.
 There are opal earrings, necklaces, rings, and other unusual opal jewellery and novelties available for purchase.

 The Unique Egg is St George’s most famous un-egg-spected attraction.
 You won’t find painted emu egg carvings like these anywhere else on the planet.
 For more than 60 years, Steve Margaritis has been carving emu eggs by hand.
-At The Exclusive Egg, this talented man’s carved and painted emu eggs are on show and for sale.
+At The Unique Egg, this talented man’s carved and painted emu eggs are on show and for sale.

 A spectacular 10 days of blossoms, flavours and also noises, the Toowoomba Carnival of Flowers takes over the Southern Queensland city of Toowoomba in the most beautiful of methods each September.
 The program consists of greater than 60 one-of-a-kind occasions and experiences, including award winning parks, stunning private yards, a road parade breaking with flower colour, worldwide well-known musical acts, some of the most effective food and also red wine to be located in Queensland and a multitude of cultural as well as all-natural experiences.